Updated on October 9, 2024

 • Ask your guest for a government-issued ID to confirm their identity.

-• Ask for a security deposit, especially for a longer term stay.
+• Ask for a security deposit, especially for a longer-term stay.
 A potential squatter may not want to lose that additional money and might decide against booking.

 Get squatters insurance coverage

-Some platforms like Airbnb offer limited protection against squatters through its insurance policies.
+Some platforms, like Airbnb, offer limited protection against squatters through its insurance policies.
 Those policies may reimburse you for up to $1 million in damages caused by the guest-turned-squatter.
 However, the policies offered by platforms don’t cover loss of income or legal expenses.

 “We have had a few claims with it, which has helped alleviate the financial burden on the property owners,” said Nick Massey, director of sales at Proper Insurance.
 “Unfortunately, when you have a squatter, not only do you have legal costs to go through the courts for eviction, you also have loss of business income because clearly, they aren’t paying rent, but you also end up having damage caused by the squatter as well.”

-The squatters insurance policy enhancement provides $5,000 in legal expense coverage and $10,000 in lost business income (rents).
+The squatters insurance policy enhancement provides $10,000 in legal expense coverage and $20,000 in lost business income (rents).
 The coverage adds about $4 per month to your Proper Insurance Policy, Nick said.

 What to do if a guest becomes a squatter in your vacation rental